 New York (10468) and New York (10458) both sit in the Fordham-Kingsbridge-Belmont cluster, where Fordham University and Bronx Community College anchor a structural student-and-staff rental market.
 University neighborhoods generally convert to higher yield than their surrounding areas because rents reset every academic year, landlords can rent by the room, and vacancy windows are narrow and predictable.
 The same effect drives yield in university-heavy zones in every major US city.
 In Bronx terms, this is the short-term rental substitute: you cannot run Airbnb, but you can run a 12-month lease into a predictable demand curve that resembles hospitality in stability if not in nightly pricing.

 New York (10467) rounds out the top tier on similar fundamentals: subway-served, transit-oriented, moderate entry price, and a working-class tenant base that pays reliably.
-New York (10466) is the outlier in the top five; it sits further east toward Eastchester and Wakefield where detached single-family housing starts to appear and entry prices climb to $597,777.
+New York (10466) is the outlier in the top five; it sits further east toward Eastchester and Wakefield where detached single-family housing starts to appear and entry prices climb to about $598,000.
 Yield there is still strong at 7.5% but the capital thesis shifts: you are paying more for a physical house and yard, so you need long-term appreciation to justify the higher entry cost.

 The Yield-Price Gap Widens Fast Above the Median